diezcami/arctic-fox-theme/_posts/2020-05-25-iphone-pfsense.md

 <earlyshellcmd>usbconfig -d 1.2 set_config 3</earlyshellcmd></system></pfsense>
 ```

+Of course, changing `1.2` to whatever value you have.

 Afterwards, remove the cache with `rm /tmp/config.cache`.

-Of course, changing `1.2` to whatever value you have.
-Note that something I notice that I still need to manually run this command if my iPhone gets unplugged.
+Note that sometimes I still need to manually run this command if my iPhone gets unplugged.
 YMMV!